Halloween costume law and advice for businesses

 - The Toy Safety Directive 2009/48/EC / Toy Safety Regulations 2011

 However, considering the potential risk and vulnerability of children, the British Retail Consortium (BRC) has worked with the British Standards Technical Committee to approach CEN with a view to reviewing the appropriateness of the existing test standard EN 71-2.
-While the development of a revised European standard will necessarily take time, supported by RoSPA the BRC and its members have introduced two voluntary codes of practice to enhance the safety of children's dress-up clothing - which can be found here -'The Flammability Safety of Children's Disguise Costume'.
+While the development of a revised European standard will necessarily take time, supported by RoSPA the BRC and its members have introduced a voluntary codes of practice to enhance the safety of children's dress-up clothing - which can be found here -'The Flammability Safety of Children's Disguise Costume'.

 Advice for businesses selling children's toy dress-up and Halloween costumes